-This step-by-step guide is for new international undergraduate students coming to SFU from a Canadian high school and starting at SFU in the Summer 2019 term.
+This step-by-step guide is for new international undergraduate students coming to SFU from a Canadian high school.

 BEFORE YOU START AT SFU